 Some months ago, the Chief Executive of NHS England, Simon Stevens, announced a special fund to modernise radiotherapy equipment across the country.

-Hull and East Yorkshire Hospitals NHS Trust was lucky enough to receive a share of the funding, and the Queen’s Centre took delivery of a new Varian Truebeam Linear Accelerator (Linac) in the summer.
+Hull University Teaching Hospitals NHS Trust was lucky enough to receive a share of the funding, and the Queen’s Centre took delivery of a new Varian Truebeam Linear Accelerator (Linac) in the summer.
 Valued at an impressive £1.7m and following an installation and commissioning period, the Linac has received its official unveiling today, attended by staff and patients who will use it in the weeks and months ahead.

-Clare Hutton, Radiotherapy Manager for Hull and East Yorkshire Hospitals NHS Trust says:
+Clare Hutton, Radiotherapy Manager for Hull University Teaching Hospitals NHS Trust says:

 “As a specialist cancer centre for the region, we treat patients from as far afield as Scarborough, York and Grimsby.
 Around four in every ten patients who experience cancer receive radiotherapy treatment as part of their cancer pathway.